Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ### Pater Familias

-* The title of "Pater Familias" may be conferred onto select Members.
+* The title of "Pater Familias" may be conferred onto select Active Members.
 Qualifications and requirements for such title shall be outlined in the Bylaws.

 * The title of "Pater Familias" cannot be denied to any individual on the basis of race, color, ethnicity, sex, gender, sexual orientation, gender identity, ancestry, national origin, nationality, citizenship, or disability status.

+* A majority of Patres Familiarum shall meet at least once each calendar year to elect from amongst themselves their representative to the Board of Directors and to discuss other business of the Corporation as they see fit.

+	* The Patres Familiarum may keep and record a set of bylaws applying to their organization as they see fit.

 ### Non-voting Members

+Any person may choose to join the Corporation as a non-voting member.
+Qualifications and requirement to be considered as an Active Member of the Corporation shall be set in the Bylaws.

 * [ ] Delineate qualifications for Members pursuant to [NC Statutes Chapter 55A, Article 6](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_6.pdf)
 * [ ] Add rules and responsbilities for Members pursuant to [NC Statutes Chapter 55A, Article 7](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_7.pdf)